dietrichm/usebb2drupal/README.txt

 Please test the migration on a private or local environment before executing it on a live website.
 All forums will become public, even when UseBB permissions defined otherwise.

-Currently, the migration process has not been tested with drush, but should work fine by specifying a manifest file as described at https://www.drupal.org/node/2350651 and setting the state variable usebb2drupal.source_path to UseBB's installation path.

 TROUBLESHOOTING